 Formal and informal assessments cover aspects of knowledge, understanding, skills, attitude and behaviour.
-Progress is recorded on through B squared and can be tracked using a percentage of the level achieved.
+Progress is recorded through B squared and can be tracked.

 In addition, for some pupils, the SCERTS model may also be useful in tracking progress.

 Monitoring progress